All proceedings concerned with academic dishonesty against a student are confidential to the extent permitted by applicable laws.

 III.
 The hearing before the AEC is described in detail (Detailed Description of the Academic Ethics Hearing Process) and shall consist of four parts:

 - The presentation of the evidence by the faculty member (or other) bringing the charge of violation of academic ethics.
-This may include statements made either verbally or in writing by others involved in the case.

 - Discussion and questions by the AEC members to the faculty member(s), student and others involved in the case.

-A. Decisions may include the following:
+Decisions may include the following:

 - Elimination of all charges brought against the student.